nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_slotmanagement.md

 When an appointments consumer (e.g. NHS 111) requests available slots from a healthcare service, it needs to identify exactly which healthcare service it is targeting.
 This will allow provider systems to correctly route requests and filter the responses to be relevant to the specific request.

-## Use HealthcareServiceID to filter slot requests to specific healthcare services
+## Use ASID to filter slot requests to specific healthcare services
 A search parameter of the HealthcareService (an intrinsic part of FHIR RESTful search) will be sent.

 ### As a consumer, include the ASID of the healthcare service as a parameter